null

 How to Grow Lettuce

-Always follow the directions on seed packets or plant tags for your specific plant variety.
+Always follow directions on seed packets or plant tags for best results.